nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Linear Regression/CO2 emission prediction/README.md

 > - [x] Upload it to the drive that is being used with google-collab
 > - [x] Run the file `"co2 emission linear regression.ipynb"` to train and test the model, use the model parameters for deployment in `"deployment_with_flask_app.ipynb"`
 > - [x] Install flask-ngrok for deployment `pip install flask-ngrok  `
+> - [x] For Production deployment, a link will be generated.
+Navigate to URL which has ending `".ngrok.io"`

 -To setup the environment (to run locally)